minetest-mods-camp/arena_lib/DOCS.md

 Arenas can be disabled too, via
 `arena_lib.disable_arena(sender, mod, arena_name)`
 In order to do that, no game must be taking place in that specific arena.
+It returns true if succesfully disabled.

 ### 1.3 Arena phases
 An arena comes in 4 phases, each one of them linked to a specific function: